Marina Catena

 Marina Catena is an Italian humanitarian.
-She serves as the director of the United Nations World Food Programme (Paris), is a Lieutenant in the Italian Army (Specialized Reserve), and a writer.
+She is a Director at United Nations World Food Programme.
+She served as the Director of the United Nations World Food Programme (Paris).
+She is Lieutenant in the Italian Army (Specialized Reserve) and a writer of several books/essays.

 Career

 She obtained the International Baccalaureate at the United World College of the Adriatic, and attended the LUISS University in Rome, where she graduated in Political Sciences (International Relations) and the Institut d'études politiques (Strasbourg).
 She worked as a flight attendant for Air France.